-207. An AI that uses the IMM(CCR) approach to calculate the EAD of a netting set that contains OTC derivative transactions, credit derivative contacts or SFTs should take into account the effect of any recognized netting in respect of the transactions or contracts concerned in the manner set out in Part 6A of the Rules instead of as stated above except for transactions for which the AI is permitted under section 10B(5), or has chosen under section 10B(7), of the Rules to use the methods referred to in section 10A(1)(b) of the Rules.
+199. An AI that uses the IMM(CCR) approach to calculate the EAD of a netting set that contains derivative contacts or SFTs should take into account the effect of any recognized netting in respect of the transactions or contracts concerned in the manner set out in Division 2 of Part 6A of the Rules instead of as stated above except for transactions for which the AI is permitted under section 10B(5), or has chosen under section 10B(7), of the Rules to use the methods set out in Division 1A or 2B of Part 6A of the Rules, as the case requires.